Hz-Huang/Project1/README.md

 > `make test`

 # Note
-The original code contain variable HOST_NAME_MAX, which is only avaliable on Linux.
+The original code contain variable HOST_NAME_MAX, which is only avaliable on Linux.<br />
 In order to run this on macOS, src/quash.c is modified, HOST_NAME_MAX is defined as 255.